Online Application | Frequently Asked Questions | Graduate Financial Aid

 The Division of Theatre observes a highly selective admissions policy in its graduate programs.
 Four students are admitted to the stage design program every year.
 Eight students are admitted to the acting program every other year.
 Prospective students in all areas are strongly encouraged to visit the campus to gain a keener appreciation of our training, the environment and the University.

 Acting Interview-Audition: The acting faculty auditions applicants in addition to evaluating their formal application for graduate study in acting.
 Consideration of candidates takes place every other year for admission during the fall term of odd numbered years only.
-Applicants must audition either at one of the University/Resident Theatre Association's three venues or on campus.
-The campus audition dates are scheduled for December 1, 2012 & January 12, 2013.
+Applicants must audition either on campus in Dallas December 6, 2014 or January 10, 2015 or at one of the University/Resident Theatre Association's three venues: New York City Jan.
+23-26, Chicago Feb.
+2-5 or San Francisco Feb.
+7-8.

 Candidates attending the national U/RTA for auditions should notify the Meadows Meadows Graduate Admissions Office when confirmation of your audition is made.
 Individual appointments will be scheduled following an audition at the national U/RTA finals.